• Skip to primary navigation

 Two duck legs browning in a roasting dish.

-Place the dish on the hob and brown the duck on on a moderate heat for about 4 minutes per side until the fat starts to render and the skin takes on a brown colour.
+Place the dish on the hob and brown the duck on moderate heat for about 4 minutes per side until the fat starts to render and the skin takes on a brown colour.

 Two duck legs with potatoes in a roasting dish.